TraderPilotTraderPilot

 Trailing drawdown — common questions

-Trailing follows your balance peak continuously and never moves down.
-End-of-day drawdown only recalculates once a day, at the close, so intraday swings don't move the limit.
+Trailing follows your equity peak continuously (intraday or at close, depending on firm) and never moves down.
+End-of-day drawdown recalculates once per close, so swings during the day don't move the limit.
 Trailing is stricter on intraday trading.

 — Keep exploring